ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Workstation configuration is stored in Intune.
 (AutoPilot rebuild).

-Cloud based native Office 365 tools will not meet an Agencies requirement for on-premises and cloud backups.
-Agencies will need to investigate third party backup solutions which can backup data either to a designated physical location or cloud hosted backup service.
+Cloud based native Office 365 tools will not meet an agency's requirement for on-premises and cloud backups.
+Agencies will need to investigate third party backup solutions which can backup data either to a designated physical location or cloud backup/storage service.

 RPO, RTO and Retention Periods Design Decisions for all agencies and implementation types.